guardian/frontend/common/app/assets/javascripts/components/curl/README.md

 Executes the function when the non-AMD javascript files are loaded and the dom is ready.
 The another.js file will wait for the nonAMD.js file before executing.

+Note: Please use curl.js's new legacy loader for much more flexible and sensible loading of non-AMD scripts.
+Please read the docs in the src/curl/loader folder for more information.

+Note: if a file supports AMD or CommonJS module formats, you *can not* use the js! plugin on that file.

 ---------